Payment status changes¶

 The payment has failed and cannot be completed with a different payment method.
 We will call your webhook when a payment transitions to the

-Please note that when you use Mollie Checkout and you offer multiple payment methods you will be redirected to the method selection screen after a payment failure.
+When you use Mollie Checkout and you offer multiple payment methods you will be redirected to the method selection screen after a payment failure.
 So, the consumer can choose another method to finish the payment.

 - This status occurs whenever a payment is successfully paid.
 When this status occurs we will call your webhook.